invertase/notifee/docs/react-native/docs/android/permissions.md

 }
 ```

-For more understanding on channels, you can refer to [Channels & Groups](react-native/docs/android/channels).
+> For more understanding on channels, you can refer to the [Channels & Groups](react-native/docs/android/channels) documentation.

 ## Permission events

-For listening to permission change events, refer to [Listening to channel events](react-native/docs/android/channels#listening-to-channel-events).
+For listening to permission change events, refer to the [Listening to channel events](react-native/docs/android/channels#listening-to-channel-events) documentation.